Libvirt¶

 Huge pages¶

-While huge page are admittedly harder to manage (especially later in the system’s lifetime if memory is fragmented) they provide a useful boost especially for rather large guests.
+Huge pages are harder to manage (especially later in the system’s lifetime if memory is fragmented), but they provide a useful boost, especially for large guests.

-Bonus: When using device passthrough on very large guests there is an extra benefit of using huge pages as it is faster to do the initial memory clear on VFIO DMA pin.
+When using device passthrough on very large guests, there is an extra benefit of using huge pages, as it is faster to do the initial memory clear on the VFIO DMA pin.

 Huge page allocation¶